whymarrh/whymarrh.com/README.md

 - Install dependencies by running the usual: `npm install`.
 - Compile: `node metalsmith.js`
 - Build files and watch for changes: `node metalsmith.js --watch`
+- To upload site to S3: `npm run deploy`